jagal1910/xray-custom-integration-demo/README.md

-This project contains an example of such a custom integration that you can use to learn what is expected from such an integration.Creating a custom Integration
+This project contains an example of such a custom integration that you can use to learn what is expected from such an integration.

 ### Creating a custom Integration